 - Try to remain calm

-- Be honest about your concerns with your son or daughter, but don’t be accusatory.
-Don’t speak in generalities, use specific examples that have led to your concern.
+- Be honest about your concerns with your student, but don’t be accusatory.
+Don’t speak in generalities; use specific examples that have led to your concern.
 For example, “I’m worried about your drinking because ...," or "I'm worried that you may be using drugs because ..."

 - you mentioned that you had blackouts (couldn’t remember part of the evening)

 - your grades have been falling, and you missed your morning classes several times because you were hungover